NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 ...

-2. Explain the concept of 'abstraction' as demonstrated in this project.
+2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
 (Max 150 words)

 > Your answer here
+>

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)

 > Your answer here
+>

 ### Compare and contrast classes